-Grant-in-Aid for Scientific Research (S): Creative/pioneering research conducted by one or a relatively small number of researchers.
+Grant-in-Aid for Scientific Research number of researchers.
 (5 years in principle; 50 to 200 million yen per project) (A), (B), (C): Creative/pioneering research conducted by one researcher or jointly by multiple researchers.
-(A) 3 to 5 years; 20 million to 50 million yen (B) 3 to 5 years; 5 million to 20 million yen (S) (A) (B) SG (C) 3 to 5 years; 5 million yen or less Classification of (A)/(B)/(C) is according to the budget range.
-(C) MF Grant-in-Aid for Challenging Research (Pioneering/Exp loratory) Research conducted by a single or multiple researcher that aims at radically transforming the existing research framework and/or changing the research direction and has a potential of rapid development.
+(S) (A) SG (A) 3 to 5 years; 20 million to 50 million yen (B) 3 to 5 years; 5 million to 20 million yen (B) (C) 3 to 5 years; 5 million yen or less (C) MF Grant-in-Aid for Challenging Research (Pioneering/Exp loratory) Research conducted by a single or multiple researcher that aims at radically transforming the existing research framework and/or changing the research direction and has a potential of rapid development.
 The scope of the (Exploratory) category encompasses research proposals that are highly exploratory and/or are in their budding stages.
 (Pioneering) 3 to 6 years; 5 million to 20 million yen (Exploratory) 2 to 3 years; 5 million yen or less М F Grant-in-Aid for Early-Career Scientists Research conducted by an individual researcher (2) who is less than 8 years after Ph.D. acquisition.
-As an interim measure, a non-Ph.D. researcher who is 39 years old or younger can also apply.
-(2 to 4 years; up to 5 million yen per project) MF Grant-in-Aid for Research Activity Start- up to a research position, or who has returned from his/her maternity, F Grant-in-Aid for Encouragement of Scientists Individuals who belong to educational or research institutions, private companies, etc. and engage in the researches to contribute to the promotion of the science.
+(2 to 5 years; up to 5 million yen per project) М F Grant-in-Aid for Research Activity Start- up Research conducted by a single researcher who has been freshly appointed to a research position, or who has returned from his/her maternity, childcare or other kinds of leave.
+(1 to2 years; up to 1.5 million per fiscal year) М F Grant-in-Aid for Encouragement of Scientists Individuals who belong to educational or research institutions, private companies, etc. and engage in the researches to contribute to the promotion of the science.
 (1 year; 100 thousand to 1 million yen per project) S G Grant-in-Aid for Special Purposes Research projects of pressing urgency and importance.
-M F C Grant-in-Aid for Pu iblication of Scientific Research Results Publication of Research Results Enhancement of International Dissemination Subsidy for publication and/or international dissemination of research achievements of high academic values executed by academic societies and other organizations. f Subsidy for efforts by academic societies and associations to strengthen international dissemination of academic information for the purpose of international academic exchange. of Information Scientific Literature Subsidy for academic publication of research results (books) authored by an individual or a group of researchers.
-50 Databases Subsidy for creation and operation of a database open to public use, by an individual or a group of researchers.
-Grant-in-Aid for SPS Fellows G · · · · · · · · · · · · · · · · · · ·
+M F C Frant-in-Aid for Pu ublication of Scientific Research Results Research Results achievements of high academic values executed b other organizations.
+Enhancement of Subsidy for efforts by academic societies and associations.
+Subsidy for efforts by academic societies and associations to strengthen international dissemination of academic information for the purpose of Se of Information Scientific Literature Subsidy for academic publication of research results (books) authored by an individual or a group of researchers.
+31 J Databases Subsidy for creation and operation of a database open to public use, by an individual or a group of researchers.
+Grant-in-Aid for SPS Fellows Subsidy for research conducted by JSPS Fellows (including JSPS International Research Fellows) (up to 3 years; as for Cross-border Postdoctoral Fellowship (CDP) up to 5 years) S G